Your diet after gastric bypass surgery

 - Have hair loss or thinning hair

 These symptoms are normal.
 They should go away as you take in more protein and calories as your body gets used to your weight loss.

 Remember to eat slowly and chew each bite very slowly and completely.
 Do not swallow food until it is smooth.
 The opening between your new stomach pouch and your intestines is very small.
 Food that is not chewed well can block this opening.

 - Take at least 20 to 30 minutes to eat a meal.
 If you vomit or have pain under your breastbone during or after eating, you may be eating too fast.

 Some foods you eat may cause some pain or discomfort if you do not chew them completely.
-Some of these are pasta, rice, bread, raw vegetables, and meats.
+Some of these are pasta, rice, bread, raw vegetables, and meats, especially steak.
 Adding a low-fat sauce, broth, or gravy can make them easier to digest.
 Other foods that may cause discomfort are dry foods, such as popcorn and nuts, or fibrous foods, such as celery and corn.